Love Never Dies

 My wish for you is that by sharing what I know about the accident, you will have the closure that my daughter's friend never did.

 Sometimes the synchronicity of people being in the right place at the right time is uncanny.
-Just as I feel my husband and I were meant to be involved in the six-car pileup with your Dad, I think your Dad's angels made sure that someone would relay to you and your family that your Dad was being taken care of in the last moments of his life.
+Just as I feel my husband and I were meant to be involved in the six-car pileup with your dad, I think your dad's Angels made sure that someone would relay to you and your family that your dad was being taken care of in the last moments of his life.

-I'm sending you my brochure to let you know a little about me and the work that I do with angels.
-Or should I say, the work the angels have me do.
+I'm sending you my brochure to let you know a little about me and the work that I do with Angels.
+Or should I say, the work the Angels have me do.

-Lots of Angel Love to You & Your Wife,
+Lots of Angel Love to you & your wife,

 Jan

 Smitty seemed pleased that I sent the note to his son and he didn't relay any more messages to me for three or four weeks.
+Then one morning I woke to Smitty's voice whispering to me, "You need to send the pictures of the accident to my son."

 "My son needs to see what went on," Smitty assured me.